 Taking it to the streets: Social media shakes it up A conversation with Roy Choi and Tara Roth, moderated by Raphael Bostic Social media shakes up philanthropy, bringing exposure to underserved, hard to reach communities.
 How can building community online translate to real life community engagement?
 Our evening of conversation with Tara Roth and Roy Choi showed…

-Erin Mavian on LA#itself Well, hello and goodbye, LA#itself listeners.
+by Brettany Shannon Erin Mavian on LA#itself Well, hello and goodbye, LA#itself listeners.
 Today is our final episode of this fall’s limited series podcast during which we’ve delved into how our digital culture is, as it implies, a cultural shift, one bearing daily ramifications on how we construct – literally and metaphorically – our cities.
-Quite serendipitously, we…
+Quite…